BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

 Other steps you can take include checking for any nearby devices that may generate this interference and switching off any noisy fans, televisions, and other gadgets.
 You can also directly speak to the microphone.

-Moreover, it will help if you close the doors and windows, so no whiff of wind will enter the room.
+Moreover, blue yeti will help if you close the doors and windows, so no whiff of wind will enter the room.
 Furthermore, you should ensure that the main electrical cables do not run across any audio cables or wires because this may cause EMF interference.
 On the side of the mic, you can set the mic on the appropriate pickup pattern.
+You can tweek some blue yeti microphone pattern settings to get perfect output.

 3) Blue Yeti Sounding Bad (Crackled & Underwater Sound)!